 Getting electrocuted can cause a miscarriage.
 Whether an electrocution is fatal or non-fatal for the pregnant woman, it may result in a miscarriage and the loss of the embryo or fetus.
 It will depend on the circumstances of the electrocution, such how quickly acute medical care can be provided.

-Can electric shock cause miscarriage?
+Can an electric shock cause miscarriage?

-Electric shock can cause miscarriage when the electrical current that passes through the pregnant woman’s body causes her to lose her pregnancy.
+An electric shock can cause miscarriage when the electrical current that passes through the pregnant woman’s body causes her to lose her pregnancy.
 It may depend on the type of electrical current and what pathway the current takes through the pregnant woman’s body.

 Research suggests that “alternating current” (AC) may pose a greater risk of miscarriage than “direct current” (DC).
 Similarly, research also suggests that when the electrical current flows from head- or hand-to-foot it travels through the uterus, placenta and amniotic fluid, thus creating greater miscarriage risk.